aknro4/aknro4/README.md

 <br> <br>
 •	Currently I’m student 🎓 at JAMK university of applied sciences studying to become ICT engineer and specialise in Data-analytics and AI development. <br>
 •	Interests are in Maths, simulations and AI development.📈 <br>
-•	Previously done simple account creation and login feature to a company demo webpage.
+•	Previously done simple account creation and login feature to a company demo webpage🌐.
 And done instructions/guides for company software. <br>
 •	Current motive is to look for future opportunities in the industry and focus on studying. <br>

 ---